Lawmakers Care Less About Your Access To Medication Because They Already Have Theirs (Blog)

 It's possible the publicly funded medicine plans for lawmakers may delay the needed policy changes.
 MPs and other lawmakers are insulated from our frayed patchwork system where some people have public or private plans, but others do not.

 Studies in the United States have shown that lawmakers who have children in private schools are less likely to vote for laws that support public schools.
-Canadian lawmakers may be slow to support publicly funded mediation access for all Canadians because they would not be affected by the change — their coverage is already great.
+Canadian lawmakers may be slow to support publicly funded medication access for all Canadians because they would not be affected by the change — their coverage is already great.

 Over the last 40 years, multiple reports have recommended public funding of medications.
 The recent witnesses who appeared before the parliamentary committee repeated overwhelming arguments for including medications in our publicly funded system.
 According to surveys, Canadians overwhelmingly reject the idea that your access to medications should depend on your job.